Crazy Taxi: Gameplay

 The player can use special "crazy stunt" moves such as drifts, jumps, and near-misses, and consecutive combos of these, to earn extra money from the passenger during the trip.
 If the destination is reached in time, the player is paid based on distance driven with a possible time bonus based on how quickly the destination was reached.
 If the passenger's countdown strikes zero, they will exit the taxi without paying and the player will be required to look for another fare.
 The game continues in this mode as long as time remains on the main clock.
 Once the main clock reaches zero, the game is over, and the player is ranked and rated based on the total earned.

 Unlike other arcade games, the player cannot continue from where the previous game ended.
 The game cannot be played indefinitely; while there are hundreds of potential passengers to pick up and deliver, there are only a limited number of fares in the game.
-The various passengers scattered throughout the city will randomly appear and disappear throughout the game, but once one is picked up that passenger is unavailable for the rest of that game.
+The various passengers scattered throughout the city will randomly appear and disappear, but once one is picked up that passenger is unavailable for the rest of that game.
 The core gameplay in the series has been praised as being "deceptively complex"; as stated by the IGN staff for their review of the Dreamcast version of Crazy Taxi:

 As you progress through the game's ratings scale by picking up and delivering passengers as quickly as possible, you will slowly but surely realize that there is much more to the game than getting from point a to b.